andrew-fellowes/sql-challenge/README.md

 ### 2. Data Engineering

 Lines 1 to 51 of [EmployeeSQL](./EmployeeSQL/employeeSQL.sql) create the tables.
-Data was imported int each table using the **pgadmin** *Table Import/Export data* menu.
+Data was imported into each table using the **pgadmin** *Table Import/Export data* menu.

 ### 3. Data Analysis